 She adds that a bank would like to see a supply contract, a buying contract; “those are the transactions that banks are considering”.

 Nere believes that for every player in the mining industry who can get their acts together, banks are always ready to do business.
 After all, she’s working with some banks to bring her refinery to life next year.
 Nere says the refinery has the potential to provide more than 500,000 direct and indirect jobs.
-But beyond jobs, Kian Smith is interested in helping to build the gold value chain in Nigeria.
+But beyond jobs, Kian Smith is interested in helping to build a gold value chain in Nigeria.

 “The reason why the sector has struggled and even investors have issues is because the Nigerian ecosystem does not encourage long-term investment and perseverance to get anything,” Nere says.
 “Everybody wants money now.”